 Want some help with your customer communications during a crisis?

 There’s lots of advice on customer relationships around at present and Salesforce has provided five easy tips to put together a communications plan of action.
+The Institute of Chartered Accountants has also published a guide on communicating with clients during this period, while Edelman offers some examples of best practice that they’ve found.
 There are also plenty of pieces of advice available on dealing with customers during crisis situations, including from Pardot and also Zendesk.

 Wondering what the right channel might be to communicate on?